-Cash (for the installment of ‘poso’ or traditional water hand pump).
+Cash (for the installation of ‘poso’ or traditional water hand pump).
 Most communities of Paluan Mangyans have limited access to potable water.
 As what we have observed, they would simply drink and use open-source water for household purposes (the same for agricultural irrigation); hence, we plan to install traditional water hand pumps or ‘poso’ for their convenience.

 After all, there are health risks of open-source water consumption as this can be contaminated with agricultural toxic residues.
 We haven’t had an estimate yet about the cost of installing at least three water hand pumps, but you can always make cash donations for this purpose.

 “Carve your name on hearts, not tombstones.
 A legacy is etched into the minds of others and the stories they share about you.” ― Shannon L. Alder, Inspirational Author